bravoborja/ReadMoreTextView/README.md

 # ReadMoreTextView
-A TextView that can display a number of lines or the entire contents
+A Custom TextView with trim text

 License
 =======